Five Tips on Caring for Orchids

-Having orchids growing in your house is a wonderful addition to any home.
+Having orchids growing in your house is a wonderful addition to any homes decor.
 Though caring for orchids isn’t that difficult, there is more to it than just putting it in a pot and waiting for it to bloom beautifully.
-Here are some tips to help you in caring for orchids properly.
+Here are some tips to help you care for orchids properly.

 Ideal day temperatures for your plants range from 70 to 80 degrees Fahrenheit, though orchids can withstand up to 90 to 95 degrees as long there is good humidity and circulating air.
 At night, the ideal temperature for optimum growth is between 60 to 62 degrees.
 It will not harm your plant though to be exposed to temperatures as low as 55 degrees.